The Power of Dream Incubation

 In my late twenties, my day-to-day work I was helping others heal and transform through hypnosis, what I often think of as guided dreaming.
 But it was through studying with teachers like Toko-pa Turner, Robert Moss, and Clare Johnson that I was introduced more deeply to the ancient art of dream incubation: the practice of intentionally seeking guidance, healing, or revelation through the dreamworld.

-It has introduced me to tree and plant spirits, earth dragons, gods and goddesses, helping ancestors, and guides who arrived bearing messages, warnings, gifts, and revelations.
-Some of the dreams I have incubated changed the entire course of my life.
+Dream incubation has brought me into contact with tree and plant spirits, earth dragons, gods and goddesses, helping ancestors, and guiding presences who arrive bearing messages, warnings, gifts, and revelations.

 At a time when I felt deeply lost; I was unrooted, unmoored, uncertain where I belonged.
 I asked my dreams a simple question: